-- access, process, evaluate and use information effectively and responsibly, from a variety of sources and situations; - apply, effectively and responsibly, language and literacy practices and conventions in academic contexts; - produce coherent and cohesive academic texts in a style appropriate to his/her field of study in the economic sciences; - use appropriate communication strategies for specific purposes and situations; and

-• develop and apply effectively, a variety of personal management and self-reliance skills.
+- access, process, evaluate and use information effectively and responsibly, from a variety of sources and situations; - apply, effectively and responsibly, language and literacy practices and conventions in academic contexts; - produce coherent and cohesive academic texts in a style appropriate to his/her field of study in the economic sciences; - use appropriate communication strategies for specific purposes and situations; and - develop and apply effectively, a variety of personal management and self-reliance skills.

-CBE.258 MASTERING OF ACADEMIC AND PROFESSIONAL SKILLS Mastering of Academic and Professional Skills (APS0X00)
+CBE.261 MASTERING OF ACADEMIC AND PROFESSIONAL SKILLS Mastering of Academic and Professional Skills YEAR MODULE NQF LEVEL: 5 NQF CREDITS: 16 write a formal final summative assessment.

-YEAR MODULE

-Continuous assessment: These modules will be assessed using continuous assessment consisting of summative assessments during the year.
-Students will not write a formal final summative assessment.
 Therefore, the year mark will also be the final mark with a year mark and last assessment mark weight contribution of 100:0.